freeCodeCamp/freeCodeCamp/guide/english/developer-ethics/dark-patterns/index.md

 * <a href='https://darkpatterns.org/types-of-dark-pattern/bait-and-switch' target='_blank' rel='nofollow'>**Bait and Switch**</a> – A user sets out to do one thing, but a different, undesirable thing happens instead.

-* [**Disguised Ads**](https://darkpatterns.org/types-of-dark-pattern/disguised-ads) – Adverts disguised as other kinds of content or navigation, in order to get users to click on them.
+* [**Disguised Ads**](https://darkpatterns.org/types-of-dark-pattern/confirmshaming) – Adverts disguised as other kinds of content or navigation, in order to get users to click on them.

+* [**Confirmshaming**](https://darkpatterns.org/types-of-dark-pattern/disguised-ads) – Confirmshaming is the act of guilting the user into opting in to something.
+The option to decline is worded in such a way as to shame the user into compliance.

 * [**Forced Continuity**](https://darkpatterns.org/types-of-dark-pattern/forced-continuity) – Silently charging a user's credit card without warning at the end of a free trial.